 In the air, V Air will be offering a variety of well-known Taiwanese cuisine.
 Choices of popular night market food, traditional cuisine, and western snacks will be served onboard.
 Examples include Taiwanese Fried Chicken (鹹酥雞), Ba-Wan (肉圓), and Small Sausage In Big Sausage (大腸包小腸).
 Set menus, including main dishes, drinks, and deserts, will also be available.

 Fleet-wise, V Air is rather different from most LCCs worldwide.
 The carrier will, after receiving its first A321, B-22608, on 13 October 2014, become one of the handful of budget carriers that deploy the Airbus A321.
-The company’s A321 will be configured with 194 seats and will be wearing a livery featuring the V Bear.
+The company’s A321 will be configured with 194 Geven Piuma seats and decorated with a livery featuring the V Bear.

 V Air will launch operations in late-October, with the first flight from Taipei to Bangkok.
 The airline will later expand its network by adding destinations in Northeast and Southeast Asia.